Go to Mil Incorporated home page. Articles theme image

 Go to the top of the page

-How to delete cookies?
+How to delete the cookies?

 Note that you can turn off the cookie support from your browser but this is not a good idea because most of the sites today require cookie support in order to work properly.
 After you delete all cookies you will have to enter your user name, password and other details every time when you visit a web site that needs registration and some sites may not work at all.
 Another good reason to keep some of the cookies is to avoid being suspicious when others notice that your cookie folders are always empty.